Redefining your success story in business…do whatever it takes?!

 Mindset and personal self-mastery

-As in Stephen Covey’s 7 Habits of Highly Effective People, habit #1, to become pro-active, habit #2, to start with the end in mind and then focus on first things first (habit #3).
+As in Stephen Covey’s 7 Habits of Highly Effective People, habit #1, is to become proactive, Habit #2, is to start with the end in mind and then focus on first things first (habit #3).

 Personal self-mastery and daily discipline results in focus, high levels of energy and achievement.